kevit-Vishal-Parmar/sonarqube-setup/Quality gate/document.md

 ---

 ## 2. What is the Need for Quality Gates?
+Currently, most of our projects are using the default SonarQube Quality Gate.
+While this provides a basic check, it does not consider:
+  - Domain-specific needs (e.g., banking apps require stronger security rules, internal tools may need flexibility)
+  - Project maturity (some projects have legacy code, others are greenfield).
+  - Different risk levels (customer-facing apps vs. internal dashboards).

 Quality Gates are needed because:
 - They **prevent high-risk issues** like vulnerabilities and bugs from reaching production.
 - They help manage **technical debt** by enforcing consistent improvement in new code.